 Introduction of new escalators in the eastern mall provides an opportunity to also reconfigure the mall skylight.
 The upgrade to the mall skylight is designed to draw in additional light as well as integrate new timber finishes and greenery.
 A temporary gantry will be installed over the mall to facilitate the modifications to the skylight.

 3. Food Court Upgrade

 The provision of the cut through pedestrian link between the food court and the adjacent David Jones mall is aimed to improve connectivity and pedestrian flow between these two major areas of the centre.
-The cut through improves visibility along the existing new mall and introduces visual cues to assist wayfinding and place marking.
-The aim is to improve the shopper/client experience and improve trading conditions to those tenants in the general vicinity.
+The cut through improves visibility along the existing new mall and introduces visual cues to assist wayfinding and place making.
+The aim is to improve the shopper experience and improve trading conditions to those tenants in the general vicinity.

 Exciting works are planned for the Food Court area including new furniture and lighting, additional planting and new hand wash stations.
 There will also be a link between the Food Court and the Bus Interchange aiming to draw in additional foot traffic.

 Further ambience upgrade works will be rolled out throughout the Centre with the objective of improving integration between the old and new parts of the centre.
 These works include replacing voids in the old mall with new treatments that will add warmth and connectivity.
 The treatments will include timber finishes, new LED lighting and high-level greenery placement.